 With spring rapidly approaching, now is the ideal time to start thinking about nest boxes for your local birds.
-With this in mind we have put together some answers to the most Frequently Asked Questions (FAQs) about nest boxes – covering where and when to put up your boxes, cleaning and maintenance as well as dealing with predators.
+With this in mind we have put together some answers to the most frequently asked questions about nest boxes – covering where and when to put up your boxes, cleaning and maintenance as well as dealing with predators.

-Traditionally people have put up nest boxes in the early spring to ensure that they are ready for the breeding season.
-However, there really is no ‘best’ time to put up nest boxes.
-By putting up nest boxes in the autumn you can provide much needed winter refuges for roosting birds and increase the chance of them staying and nesting there when spring comes around.
+There really is no ‘best’ time to put up nest boxes.
+By putting up boxes in the autumn you can provide much needed winter refuges for roosting birds and increase the chance of them staying and nesting there when spring comes around.
 However, any box erected before the end of February stands a good chance of being occupied.
-Even after February there is still a chance of occupancy; tits have been known to move in during April and house martins as late as July.
-Whatever the time of year, your nest box is likely to be used for roosting so shouldn’t stay unoccupied for long.
+Even after February there is still a chance that they will be used; tits have been known to move in during April and house martins as late as July.
 Therefore, put your nest box up as soon as it is available rather than leaving it in the shed!